 Needless to say, the more accurate and comprehensive customer data a business has, and that is equally accessible by marketing and sales teams, the more effective the sales process becomes.
 In this age, data is king.
 Use it well and see every performance in your business soar.

 There also needs to be metrics that define how well each department is doing.
 Only then can each team tweak their methods, and work on improving.

 Without metrics, there is no accurate way of tracking what is done right and what has gone completely wrong.
 Metrics like conversion rates of prospects, tracking them from the start to the end of the sales process have to be accurate and interpretable.

 4. Get your marketing team more involved in the sales process

-Marketing and sales team have been known to have very intense meetings and discussions- but only within their own department and teams.
-A fruitful collaboration requires ongoing and consistent discussions, and good communication.
-Weekly or monthly meetings are needed to benefit both sides of the team, apprising the effectiveness of ongoing marketing campaigns and also how to help sales close a customer with additional materials or resources marketing can provide.
+The marketing and sales team have been known to have very intense meetings and discussions- but only within their own department and teams.
+A fruitful collaboration requires ongoing and consistent discussions and good communication.
+Weekly or monthly meetings are needed to benefit both sides of the team, appraising the effectiveness of ongoing marketing campaigns and also how to help sales close a customer with additional materials or resources marketing can provide.

 5. Salespeople should understand different marketing roles